 In the Lean world, swim lane diagrams are used to gather a baseline measurement of current processes.
 The swim lane diagrams illustrate business processes as they move within and outside of a department while capturing the time associated with each process step.
 Often, redundant or unnecessary steps are quickly uncovered.
 This visual representation highlights cross-functional responsibilities and processes within a business unit.

-This Lean tool is a type of brainstorming used to organize ideas into subgroups with common relationships.
+An Affinity Diagram is a type of brainstorming used to organize ideas into subgroups with common relationships.
 Each person in the group identifies thoughts or ideas around a pre-determined question.
 The approach can help a group make connections between common ideas that may otherwise seem overwhelming to discuss.

 For example, a HR team early in their Lean journey can gather to identify a key problem or issue within the department.
 The exercise begins with each participant jotting down individual ideas on sticky notes and randomly place each one on a wall for everyone to see.
 In a round-robin timed sequence, each participant groups similar ideas.
 The result is a cohesive identification of issues that then can be addressed with other lean tools.